-- RMS 2050 MTP Visioning process, needs assessment and updated demographic forecasts for the RMS 2050 MTP - RMS 2050 MTP document, to include project list and financial summary - Transportation Conformity Report for RMS 2050 MTP - Transportation modeling scenario and air quality planning activities for RMS 2050 MTP - Air quality analysis for RMS 2023-2026 TIP projects
+- RMS 2050 MTP Visioning process, Needs Assessment and updated demographic forecasts for the RMS 2050 MTP - RMS 2050 MTP document, to include project list and financial summary - Transportation Conformity Report for RMS 2050 MTP - Transportation modeling scenario and air quality planning activities for RMS 2050 MTP - Air quality analysis for RMS 2023-2026 TIP projects

-D. METROPOLITAN TRANSPORTATION PLAN SUBTASKS
+D. SUBTASKS -

-4.1 Metropolitan Transportation Plan (MTP): Activities related to completing major amendments to the RMS 2050 MTP (if needed), and the development of its successor plan; including schedule development and maintenance, stakeholder outreach, and visioning process activities.
+Subtask 4.1: Metropolitan Transportation Plan (MTP):

+Activities related to completing major amendments to the RMS 2050 MTP (if needed), and the development of its successor plan, including schedule development and maintenance, stakeholder outreach, and visioning process activities.
 EPMPO will develop a long-term vision for the region that translates into well-defined policies and transportation priorities.
 Multiple public and private sector stakeholders from El Paso, southern New Mexico, and Ciudad Juarez will be engaged to understand the trends and future needs for the region.
 EPMPO will update the project evaluation framework and utilize it to develop project prioritization for the next MTP.
 UTEP and General Planning Consultant contract resources are anticipated to be used to support this task.

-4.2 Regional Transportation Modeling Activities: Develop, amend, and/or update regional and corridor travel demand modeling including sketch planning methods, four-step demand models, activity models, and other advanced disaggregate modeling techniques which enable applications for all types of transportation data and for all modes of transportation ideally for building transportation information and decision support systems.
+Subtask 4.2: Regional Transportation Modeling Activities:

+Develop, amend, and/or update regional and corridor travel demand modeling including sketch planning methods, four-step demand models, activity models, and other advanced disaggregate modeling techniques which enable applications for all types of transportation data and for all modes of transportation ideally for building transportation information and decision support systems.
 The TDM will incorporate land use modeling through the use of UrbanSIM software.
 The international TDM (iTDM) will be revised using recent 2022-2023 travel surveys at international border crossings (IBCs).
+MPO staff and GPC will use NM State Planning and Research Program (SPR) funds awarded (\$365,150) to provide technical services and analysis during FY 2024 and 2025.

+Subtask 4.3: Air Quality and Transportation Planning:

+Continue transportation-related air quality planning activities, development of state implementation plan(s) and conformity determination report(s), for ozone, particulate matter of 10 microns or less, and any additional air quality designations in support of the MTP.
 UTEP and General Planning Consultant contract resources are anticipated to be used to support this task.

-4.3 Air Quality and Transportation Planning: Continue transportation-related air quality planning activities, development of state implementation plan(s) and conformity determination report(s), for ozone, particulate matter of 10 microns or less, and any additional air quality designations in support of the MTP.
-UTEP and General Planning Consultant contract resources are anticipated to be used to support this task.

-Sun Metro:

-Sun Metro and transit programs continue to assist in air quality enhancement by promoting alternative transportation modes financed predominantly through CMAQ, Formula 5307, and Formula 5339 funding.
+Sun Metro: Sun Metro and transit programs continue to assist in air quality enhancement by promoting alternative transportation modes financed predominantly through CMAQ, Formula 5307, and Formula 5339 funding.
 These projects include bus replacement, rebuild engines and transmissions in order to improve CO efficiencies, operating assistance for new or enhanced services, accessibility and sidewalk enhancements, terminal rehabs and bus acquisition and replacement.
 Sun Metro currently operates four Bus Rapid Transit (BRT) systems (Mesa, Dyer, Alameda, and Montana RTS) with 100% CNG Fleet that are intended to improve transit service and improve air quality while promoting the use of public transportation.
 In addition, Sun Metro receives funding from 5339 Low or No Emission Competitive Grants to transition fleet to zero emission vehicles.

-El Paso County continues to assist in air quality enhancement by promoting alternative transportation modes financed through Formula 5311, Formula 5339, and CMAQ funding.
+EP County Transit: El Paso County continues to assist in air quality enhancement by promoting alternative transportation modes financed through Formula 5311, Formula 5339, and CMAQ funding.
 These projects include El Paso County's commitment to convert its entire bus fleet from gas fueled to Compressed Natural Gas (CNG) through bus replacement, researching electric vehicle (EV) possibilities and offering "free rides" promotions during the summer to include "Ozone Action Days" as established by the Texas Commission on Environmental Quality (TCEQ).
 El Paso County will continue to seek bus replacement funding, procure feasible EV options, and minimalize emissions by properly monitoring route schedules and related efficiencies.